rinekri/CrimeIntent/README.md

 # CrimeIntent
-Thanks [Big Nerd Ranch](https://www.bignerdranch.com/we-write/) for book and exercises!
+Thanks [Big Nerd Ranch](https://www.bignerdranch.com/we-write/) for a book and exercises!